thuml/predrnn-pytorch/README.md

 # PredRNN
-This is a PyTorch implementation of [PredRNN](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms), a deep recurrent predictive model for video data. by [*Yunbo Wang*](http://people.csail.mit.edu/yunbo/)and [*Mingsheng Long*](http://ise.thss.tsinghua.edu.cn/~mlong/), et al..
+This is a PyTorch implementation of [PredRNN](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms), a deep recurrent predictive model for video data.

-## Setup
-Required python libraries: pytorch + opencv + numpy.

 ## Datasets
 We conduct experiments on datasets [Moving Mnist](https://1drv.ms/f/s!AuK5cwCfU3__fGzXjcOlzTQw158) and [KTH Actions](http://www.nada.kth.se/cvap/actions/).

-## Training
+## Usage
+Required python libraries: pytorch + opencv + numpy.

-Use the bash script to train the model:
+You can use the bash script to train the model:
 ```
 cd script/
 sh predrnn_mnist_train.sh
 ```
 The learned model will be saved in the `--save_dir` folder.

-## Test
 The generated future frames will be saved in the `--gen_frm_dir` folder.

+## Maintainers
+@wyb15

 ## Citation
 Remember to cite our paper if you use the repository.